d-gamedev-team/dchip/readme.md

 Most tests require the [GLFW] library.
 See the [GLFW] homepage on how to obtain this library.

+**Note**: The `demo` test requires the `glu` library.
+On Windows this isn't an issue.
+If you know how to load this on a Posix system, please consider making a pull request that fixes the build process so `glu` can be loaded properly.
+Thanks!

 ### Using dub

 Compile and run one of the examples via: